-- The evaluation of the temperature bias of a thermomechanical ice sheet model using attenuation 520 rates inferred from IPR data was recently considered for the first time by Macgregor et al. (2015b); in this case the ISSM model described by Seroussi et al. (2013).
-For the internal layer method used by Macgregor et al. (2015b) the attenuation rate inferred from the IPR data represents a truly independent test of temperature bias.
-For our temperature field-conditioned, bed-returned power, method this is not necessarily the case, and we only consider regions where the radar-inferred values tend to - 525 converge for different input temperature fields (the map in Fig. 11a).
+The evaluation of the temperature bias of a thermomechanical ice sheet model using attenuation rates inferred from IPR data was recently considered for the first time by MacGregor et al. (2015b); in this case the ISSM (Ice Sheet System Model) model described by Seroussi et al. (2013).
+For the internal layer method used by MacGregor et al. (2015b) the attenuation rate inferred from the IPR data represents a truly independent test of temperature bias.
+For our method, which uses ice sheet model temperature fields as an input, this is not necessarily the case, and we only consider regions where the radar-inferred values tend to converge for different input temperature fields (the map in Fig. 11a).
 The inversion of the Arrhenius relations (solving for a depth-averaged temperature given a depth-averaged attenuation rate) is both a non-linear and non-unique problem.
-We leave this problem, which is potentially more complex for full ice column temperature than the (approximately) isothermal regime considered by (Macgregor et al., 2015a), for future work.
-Instead we estimate temperature bias using the Arrhenius model- - radar algorithm solution differences for the depth-averaged attenuation rate: $\langle \hat{B}(T{\text{GISM}}) \rangle > \langle B \rangle$ 530 and $\langle \hat{B}(T{SIC}) \rangle > \langle B \rangle$.
-These differences can only give a broad indication regarding the horizontal distribution of depth-averaged temperature bias, and will not hold exactly if ionic concentrations or the shape of the vertical temperature profiles differ substantially over the region.
-In order to illustrate the sensitivity of our results, and the evaluation of model temperature fields in general, to the choice of conductivity model, we use the W97C model alongside the M07 model.
-535 electrical conductivity at the IPR system frequency relative to the reference frequency of the Arrhe-
+We leave this problem, which is potentially more complex for the full ice column than the depth section where internal layers are present (which is closer to being isothermal), for future work.
+Instead we estimate temperature bias using the Arrhenius model radar algorithm solution differences for the Arrhenius model-radar algorithm: $\langle B(T{\text{GISM}}) \rangle - \langle B \rangle$ and $\langle B(T{\text{SIC}}) \rangle - \langle B \rangle$.
+These differences can only give a broad indication regarding the horizontal distribution of depth-averaged temperature bias,